Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: Introduction

+Law enforcement agencies are increasingly required to extract and process information from crime-related documents.
+However, the number of documents that need to be processed is increasing rapidly, so manually extracting these data is not feasible.
+In addition, manually annotating sufficient data to train reliable models from scratch is really time consuming and inefficient.

+Automatic extraction of criminal information from document repositories (including web/HTML locations) can be viewed as a Named Entity Recognition (NER) task, a well-established Natural Language Processing (NLP) task consisting of detecting and classifying remarkable subsets of a text or document~\cite{sang2003introduction}.
+In forensics fields, the kind of entity law enforcement agencies are interested in can change from case to case.
+However, when working in criminal cases, information like who committed or is being accused of a crime, or the agents and agencies involved in a case, are general and typically useful kind of information.

+NER has a lot of work done in several fields.
+Initially, it was focused on news and general documents, but it grew rapidly to other areas such as biomedicine~\cite{song2021deep}.
+In relation to the crime domain, there are works that focus on the extraction of legal entities~\cite{au2022ner} and on Cyber Threat Intelligence~\cite{wang2022aptner}.
+However, these works revolve around legal texts or specific types of crime, and are not suitable for general crime extraction for day-to-day criminal cases.

-One of the major drawbacks for NER in scenarios where annotated data is scarce is that the annotation process is really time consuming and expensive.
-To alleviate this issue, meta-learning paradigms have arise and are the most common approach in this cases~\cite{li2020metaner}.
-Among all of them, Zero and Few-shot learning have become the most relevant for NER tasks in almost all settings~\cite{li2020few,moscato2023few}.
+One of the major drawbacks for NER in scenarios where annotated data is scarce is that the annotation process is very time consuming and expensive.
+To alleviate this issue, meta-learning paradigms have emerged and are the most common approach in these cases~\cite{li2020metaner}.
+Among all of them, zero- and few-shot learning has become the most relevant for NER tasks in almost all settings~\cite{li2020few,moscato2023few}.
 Zero-shot NER refers to a learning paradigm where models pretrained on a source domain huge annotated data are expected to correctly label entity categories which have never been explicitly seen during training.
 On the other hand, Few-Shot NER refers to a learning paradigm where models are expected to correctly learn the label distribution of the whole target domain and classify correctly all entity types while being trained with very few examples for each target (usually between 1 and 10 examples per class).

-In crime-related scenarios, NER models need to effectively generalize to unseen and new types of crimes, as well as different agencies from other countries.
-Taking this observation into account and due to the low number of annotated data in our database against other well established NER dataset like CoNLL-2003~\cite{sang2003introduction} with more than 15K annotated sentences or Onto Notes 5.0~\cite{weischedel2022ontonotes} with approximately 1M annotated sentences, we decided to evaluate the validity of CrimeNERdb and the quality of the annotated data in Zero and Few-shot settings with well-established NER models as well as generalist Large Language Models (LLMs), which have already prove their strong Zero and Few-shot capabilities~\cite{kojima2022large,tang2024fsponer}.
+These meta-learning paradigms are even more important to consider in crime domains where agents need to address not only the scarcity of annotated data but also the generalization capabilities of models to unseen or barely seen crime types.